viam-modules/wit-motion/README.md

 To configure a wit-motion movement sensor, you must set the serial path.
 To find your serial device path, first connect the serial device to your machine:

-- On Linux, run `ls /dev/serial/by-path/` to show connected serial devices, or look for your device in the output of `sudo dmesg | grep tty`.
+- On Linux, run `find /dev/serial/by-path/` to show connected serial devices, or look for your device in the output of `sudo dmesg | grep tty`.
+Use the device including the path to the device.
 Example: `"/dev/serial/by-path/usb-0:1.1:1.0"`.
 - On macOS, run `ls /dev/tty* | grep -i usb` to show connected USB serial devices, `ls /dev/tty*` to browse all devices, or look for your device in the output of `sudo dmesg | grep tty`.
 Example: `"/dev/ttyS0"`.

 ```json